Possession (1981 film): Themes

 Trying to classify Possession, critics drew parallels with Roman Polanski's Repulsion and David Cronenberg's The Brood.
-Despite being referred to as a psychological drama and psychological horror, the genre of the film is still a matter of controversy.
+Despite being referred to as a psychological drama, psychological horror, and supernatural horror, the genre of the film is still a matter of controversy.
 As J. Hoberman notes:

 A number of critics deny the creature with tentacles exists within physical reality: it may be a reflection of Anna's psychosis; the product of Mark's inflamed consciousness, unable to accept his wife's betrayal; or a kind of revenge of the director traumatized by his own divorce from his ex-wife.

-Many writers about Possession have paid attention to the motif of doppelgänger throughout the film.
+Some who have written about Possession have paid attention to the motif of doppelgänger throughout the film.
 Both spouses die, but they are replaced by doubles, ideal models of husband and wife.
 Anna "grows" a double of Mark from the creature, an indefatigable lover who is always by her side.
 The real Mark finds a copy of Anna in the person of the school teacher Helen – she is a gentle character and does not demand anything from Mark, being an "ideal housewife".